 English discussion questions: Animals

-• In your opinion, are zoos a good thing or a bad thing for animals?
+Question 3: In your opinion, are zoos a good or a bad thing for animals?
 Why?

-• If you could learn one "animal ability" (e.g. flying, adaptive camouflage, hibernation), what would it be, and why?
+Question 5: If you could learn one "animal ability" like camouflage, hibernation or flying or something else, what would you choose, and why?

 English vocabulary: